Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Rare transitions between states with different jet numbers

-From a fluid mechanics point of view, it is very natural to understand if the rare transitions between attractors are related to hydrodynamical instabilities.
-It is clear from all the Hovm\"oller diagrams, on figures~\ref{dns} and \ref{TR} and on movies of the dynamics (not shown), that the time scale for the dynamics is of order $1/\alpha$, both during a nucleation of new jets or during a coalescence.
+Are rare transitions between attractors driven by hydrodynamic instabilities?
+This is a very natural fluid mechanics question that we address now.
+It is clear from all the Hovm\"oller diagrams, on Figs~\ref{dns} and \ref{TR} and on movies of the dynamics (not shown), that the time scale for the transition dynamics is of order $1/\alpha$, both during a nucleation of new jets or during a coalescence.
 This is also true for all other transitions we have observed.
 This phenomenology thus excludes a fast instability in the barotropic equation (\ref{eq:barotropic}), developing on time scales of order one.
 As a consequence, if some instability occurs in equation (\ref{eq:barotropic}), the flow has to be marginally unstable with an instability rate scaling at most like $\alpha$ when $\alpha \downarrow 0$.

-Such an observation of marginal instability is related to the classical hypothesis of barotropic adjustment of eddy driven jets (see \cite{read2020turbulent,read2020baroclinic} and references therein).
-An eddy driven jet with a time-scale separation between eddy dynamics and zonal jet time scale, should be unstable in order to transfer meridionally zonally-averaged momentum, while it should be at the same time stable if quasi-stationary zonal jet states are observed for very long times.
+Such an observation of marginal instability is related to the classical hypothesis of barotropic adjustment of eddy-driven jets (see \cite{read2020turbulent,read2020baroclinic} and references therein).
+An eddy-driven jet with a time-scale separation between eddy dynamics and zonal jet time scale, should be unstable in order to transfer meridionally zonally-averaged momentum, while it should be at the same time stable if quasi-stationary zonal jet states are observed for very long times.
 This apparent contradiction leads to the hypothesis of barotropic adjustment: the state of the system should be marginally stable (or unstable) in order to fulfill these two seemingly contradictory requirements.
 The relevance of this adjustment hypothesis has been recently discussed in the context of Jovian planets and for a hierarchy of models \citep{read2020turbulent,read2020baroclinic}.
-The interesting remark we want to stress here is that this barotropic adjustment mechanism actual takes place for the statistically quasi-stationary jets, as might be expected, but perhaps more unexpectedly also takes place during the periods of relaxation towards these quasi-stationary states and during the periods of "instability" that lead to coalescences and nucleations of jets.
+The interesting remark we want to stress here is that this barotropic adjustment mechanism actually takes place for the statistically quasi-stationary jets, as might be expected, but perhaps more unexpectedly, also takes place during the periods of relaxation towards these quasi-stationary states and during the periods of "instability" that lead to coalescences and nucleations of jets.